Starter Web¶

 NOTE:

-The default path for actuator endpoints in spring-boot is /actuator/
+The default path for actuator endpoints in spring-boot is /actuator/.
+However, in sda-spring-boot-commons

-methods can then be implemented with the according @ReadOperation
+GET, POST and DELETE methods can then be implemented with the according @ReadOperation, @WriteOperation

 Actuators can then be enabled or disabled through the application properties